subhranil-gen-ai/DSA-DSA2-Arrays/README.md

 - Find the second largest element
 - Left rotate the array by 1
 - Count frequency of each element
-- Find the minimum element in the array
+- Find the maximum element in the array
--
+- Count how many elements are less than a given number
+- Print elements at odd indices
+- Print all odd numbers from the array
+- Find the second smallest element
+- Right rotate the array by 1
+- Count how many times the max element appears
+- Count how many elements are equal to the average